Don Quixote: Hero or Fool?

 Heroes, for early 17th-century society by and large, were still expected to engage in valiant exploits.
 A dictionary by Cervantes’s contemporary, Sebastian de Covarrubias, the Tesoro de la lengua castellana o española, 1611, defines heroic action as follows: “Como hecho heroico, vale ilustre, grande: dixose de la palabra “heros, herois” que cerca de los antiguos significava tanto como hombres que, no embargante fuesen mortals, eran sus hazañas tan grandiosas que parecian tener en si alguna divinidad” (“Heroic action, i.e. illustrious or great, comes from the word ‘heros, herois,’ which for the ancients referred to men who, even if they were mortals, were so magnificent in their deeds that they seemed to partake of divinity.”
 Such a description cannot apply to Don Quixote.
 His deeds are not magnificent however much he would like to think they were.

 How is it, then, that Don Quixote is now viewed as a hero by so many?
 It’s largely a change of taste and philosophy beginning with 18th-century rationalism.
 In England the book was subject to several critical editions and a proliferation of translations.
 English readers sided with Don Quixote, seeing him as a lovable, albeit flawed character, and their laughter is tinged with sympathy rather than ridicule.
 These are the first steps leading to the 19th-century romantic view of Don Quixote as hero, a knight of indomitable spirit, firm in his noble beliefs against all odds.
 To be seen as a hero would undoubtedly please Don Quixote, and in view of his rejection of the world of chivalry and all it stood for on his deathbed, he might also be satisfied with the romantic interpretation of his heroism.
+(Don Quixote would undoubtedly object to the view that he is a dangerous fundamentalist.
+See Don Quixote: Knight-errantry and Religion.)

 Still, since the 1960s there have been many who urge a reappraisal of an uncritical acceptance of Don Quixote as a hero, and argue for a return to the view of the book’s earliest readers that Don Quixote is a comical figure.
 They object to the disregard for the novel's comic dimensions and to the downplaying of Cervantes's stated purpose: to parody romances of chivalry.
 Followers of this position have been called “hard” critics, while those opposed are known as “soft” critics.
 There are those who fall into neither camp, who might be called “perspectivists” or “relativists.”